TestRoots/watchdog/CONTRIBUTING.md

 ## Eclipse
 1. Download Eclipse.
 1. Install the PDE plugin (https://marketplace.eclipse.org/content/eclipse-pde-plug-development-environment)
 1. Import `Maven -> Existing Maven project` and select the watchdog root folder.
-Import all subprojects.
+Import all subprojects except IntelliJ.
 1. Optional: For Maven IDE support, you need [m2e](https://www.eclipse.org/m2e/download/) for IDE-supported POM.xml-file editing.
 As we are also using [Tycho](https://eclipse.org/tycho/), you need the tycho configuration connector in m2e's marketplace.
 1. Optional: If your run configuration complains about unrecognized options, make sure to remove all inclusions of `--add-modules=ALL-SYSTEM` in your VM arguments.
 These are added incorrectly by PDE and won't work on a JDK 1.8 or lower.
 1. Works.